 - Methanphetamine (Ice/Meth); and

-The full list of prohibited drugs can be found under Schedule 1 of the Act.
+The full list of prohibited drugs are in a list under Schedule 1 of the Act.

 Possession of prohibited drug